-Repair your old AC or replace with a new air conditioning system
+Should you repair your old AC or replace it with a new air conditioning system?

 Imagine your Air Conditioner Breaks Down in The Heat of Summer

-You are hosting a party this weekend.
-All of the sudden you feel the house is getting warmer than you are used to.
-The thermostats says it’s calling for cool air, but all you feel is warm air coming out of the vents in the ceiling.
+You’re hosting a party this weekend.
+Suddenly, you notice the house gets warmer than you’re used to.
+The thermostats says it’s calling for cool air, but all you feel is warm air coming out of the ceiling vents.
 You call your local AC repair company and they tell you over the phone you have a bad compressor and it needs to be changed.
 Or you get the AC repair company to come out to your house.
-He doesn’t even bother opening up the panels to the AC to find out what could be the problem.
+The technician doesn’t bother opening up the panels to the AC to find out what could be the problem.
 He tells you your AC is old and should be replaced.
 Wow!
-That’s some sort wizardry right there!?
+That’s some sort wizardry right there!
 How can he tell this without even opening the panel to see what’s going on with the AC?

 Believe it or not, it happens all the time.

 What can you expect from a reputable air conditioner repair company?

 A reputable HVAC technician is going to come out to your house to properly diagnose your Heating and air system.
 He or she will have a meter in their bag to see if proper voltage is getting to the system.
 They will then test the leads of the capacitor to see if the microfarad rating meet factory standards.
 They should place an amp clamp around the wire to the compressor and/or condenser fan motor to see if those motors are trying to draw amperage to start up.
 This is the real way to get down to it and see exactly what is going on with your system.

 Did you know a compressor or condenser fan motor on the outdoor AC won’t even turn on if the capacitor is bad?